tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 cookiecutter https://github.com/tiangolo/full-stack
 ```

+You can check the variables used during generation in the file `cookiecutter-config-file.yml`.

 You can generate the project again with the same configurations used the first time.

 That would be useful if, for example, the project generator (`tiangolo/full-stack`) was updated and you want to integrate or review the changes.

 You could generate a new project with the same configurations as this one in a parallel directory.
-And compare the differences between the two, without having to overwrite your current code and being able to use your current variables.
+And compare the differences between the two, without having to overwrite your current code but being able to use the same variables used for your current project.

-To achieve that, the generated project includes a file `cookiecutter-config-file.yml` with the current variables used.
+To achieve that, the generated project includes the file `cookiecutter-config-file.yml` with the current variables used.

 You can use that file while generating a new project to reuse all those variables.